|<<< | >>>|

 Specialty optical fibers are usually understood as optical fibers which have at least one special property, distinguishing them from standard fibers.
 However, there is no universally accepted definition of the term standard fiber.
 One may regard a standard fiber as a simple step-index fiber, made with a standard material (in case of glass fibers: silica) and with common values of parameters like the core size and numerical aperture.
 Specialty fibers can then belong to various groups:

 - Some fibers use non-standard materials.
 For example, there are fluoride fibers which can transmit in longer (infrared) wavelength regions (→ mid-infrared fibers).
 Also, there are phosphate glass fibers, which can be more highly doped with laser-active rare earth ions.
 Radiation-resistant fibers are made from materials which are less affected by radiation, and used for example in space applications.
 Some fibers are made from monocrystalline material; they are called single-crystal fibers.
+There are even liquid core fibers, offering wideband infrared transmission.
 Special materials may also be used for fiber coatings and jackets.

 - Active fibers, being doped with laser-active ions (generally with rare earth ions), are often generally regarded as specialty fibers.
 Double-clad fibers, having an additional larger waveguide structure for pump light, are even more special.